 Are You Sure You Want to Be a Doctor?

 The most common answer real-life doctors give is to help and serve others.
-That is the most common answer, but it is not the only reason people pursue medicine.
+Yet, this is not the only reason people pursue medicine.
 Another answer physicians give is the gratification they feel from being able to work in a field they are passionate about – math and science – to help others and make a difference in their lives.

 If you are motivated by all those things, that’s great, but many people are also attracted to the more tangible benefits of being a doctor, like a good salary, job security, and the opportunity to grow.
 There is no shame in wanting those things as well, which is why a lot of people are attracted to the profession because it provides so many rewards in so many different areas (saving lives, intellectual stimulation, financial stability).